 Introduction of Demonstrator on Camera

-: Demonstrating the procedure will be , a from my laboratory.
-Include additional demonstrators as needed.
+Harm Jan Bogaard: Demonstrating the procedure will be Xue Manz, a PhD student from our PHEniX laboratory, part of the pulmonary medicine department in VU University Medical Center.
+Furthermore, this protocol was in collaboration with Twente University Include additional demonstrators as needed.
 [1][2].

 INTERVIEW: Author saying the above